Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 > /root/Desktop

+### 12).
+Launching your server(s):
+Navigate to /root/Desktop/<server folder>/Wine Launch Files
+Double-click on *SV#.desktop* to launch your server.
+Upon first launch, you may be prompted to install some mono software in order to launch the server.
+Follow the on-screen prompts to do this.
+It's straight forward.

 ----
 REMOTE CONNECTING WITH TIGHT VNC:<br/>
 When filling in the IP Address field on TightVNC Client, be sure to suffix the IP with Display Port **:5901**<br/>